substack/camelize/README.md

 [camelize](https://github.com/substack/camelize) is a great and simple library.
 But unfortunately repository seems to be dead and has not been updated for a long time.

-Camelize2 for the resque!
+**Camelize2 for the resque!**

-This library provides new features according to developer needs.
+:white_check_mark: This library provides new features according to developer needs.

-This library fixes issues of [camelize](https://github.com/substack/camelize).
+:white_check_mark: This library fixes issues of [camelize](https://github.com/substack/camelize).

+:white_check_mark: This library uses Mocha for testing

-This library is opened for [contributing](#contributing).
+:white_check_mark: This library is opened for [contributing](#contributing).

-was initially forked from [camelize](https://github.com/substack/camelize).
+Initially was forked from [camelize](https://github.com/substack/camelize).

 ## Example